Retiring in Portugal: The Definitive Guide

 Forbes magazine rated The Algarve as one of the top places to retire in Europe in 2020, and why not?
 This region has pristine beaches, crystal clear waters, sunny weather all year round, and as a bonus, a massive collection of golf courses.

-Finally, there are many expats in that region, and most locals have adapted to this, so you can easily get by on English alone.
+There are many expats in the region, and most locals have adapted to this, so you can easily get by on English alone.
 All of the above makes the Algarve amongst the top places to live in Portugal as an expat.

-Furthermore, Porto has a large number of expats, which means many events in English.
-It’s also easy to make friends and establish social connections there.
+Furthermore, Porto has a large number of expats, which means English is widely spoken.
+It’s also easy to make friends and establish social connections in the city.
 Porto’s only downside is that the winters can get a bit gloomy with lots of rain.

 Most expats who move to Portugal turn their gaze to Lisbon.
 Lisbon is the beating heart of Portugal.
 This metropolitan city mixes all sorts of cultures seamlessly, like nowhere else in the world.
 Visitors, tourists, and expats flood into this city to live, work, study, or retire.

 If you’re after the bustling life of a big city, then Lisbon is one of the best cities for that.
 It welcomes thrill-seekers in its lively neighborhoods boasting many bars and clubs.
-The quieter residential neighborhoods, offer you a nice place to retire with your family if that’s what you’re looking for.
+The quieter residential neighborhoods offer you a nice place to retire with your family.

 The number of Lisbon neighborhoods is endless, and you can always discover new charming little places to visit.

 Finally, you can definitely get by in Lisbon with English alone, as it’s basically the New York of Portugal.
-Some popular neighborhoods in Lisbon are Baixa, Chiado, Principe Real, Bairro Alto, and Campo do Ouriqe.
+Some popular neighborhoods in Lisbon are Baixa, Chiado, Principe Real, Bairro Alto, and Campo de Ourique.